corsodr/link-preview-api/README.md

 - description
 - image

-It fetches the HTML for the URL, parses the HTML with Cheerio, and extracts link preview data from metatags.
+It fetches the HTML for the URL, parses the HTML, and extracts link preview data from metatags.

 ## Try it